Michael Pillsbury: Career

 Pillsbury received his B.A. in history from Stanford University (where he was mentored by East Asia specialist Mark Mancall) before earning a Ph.D. in Chinese studies (under the aegis of Zbigniew Brzezinski and Michel Oksenberg) from Columbia University.
 He is fluent in Mandarin Chinese and makes regular visits to China.

 He was an assistant political affairs officer at the United Nations from 1969 to 1970.
-From 1971 to 1972, he completed a National Science Foundation doctoral dissertation fellowship in Taiwan.
+From 1971 to 1972, he completed a National Science Foundation doctoral dissertation fellowship in Taiwan, where he spent time studying at National Taiwan University.

 While employed as a social science analyst at the RAND Corporation from 1973 to 1977, he published articles in Foreign Policy and International Security recommending that the United States establish intelligence and military ties with China.
 The proposal, publicly commended by Ronald Reagan, Henry Kissinger, and James Schlesinger, later became US policy during the Carter and Reagan administrations.
 He served in the Reagan administration as Assistant Under Secretary of Defense for Policy Planning and was responsible for implementation of the program of covert aid known as the Reagan Doctrine.

 Pillsbury served on the staff of four United States Senate Committees from 1978 to 1984 and 1986–1991.
 As a staff member, Pillsbury drafted the Senate Labor Committee version of the legislation that enacted the US Institute of Peace in 1984.
 He also assisted in drafting the legislation to create the National Endowment for Democracy and the annual requirement for a DOD report on Chinese military power.

 In 1992, under President George H. W. Bush, Pillsbury was special assistant for Asian affairs in the Office of the Secretary of Defense, reporting to Andrew W. Marshall, director of the Office of Net Assessment.
 Pillsbury is a lifetime member of the Council on Foreign Relations and member of the International Institute for Strategic Studies.

 In 2015, a former Central Intelligence Agency director revealed that a book called The Hundred-Year Marathon "is based on work Michael Pillsbury did that landed him the CIA Director's Exceptional Performance Award."
 The official website has declassified documents and photos that illustrate the book.

 Pillsbury's scholarship has been questioned by the center-left Washington Monthly assistant editor Soyoung Ho, in his article "Panda Slugger, the dubious scholarship of Michael Pillsbury, the China hawk with Rumsfeld's ear", published in the July/August issue in 2006.

 Pillsbury's work has not been siloed to the American right, finding bipartisan interest as many Democrats look to continue his work in incorporating a version of Trump's China doctrine in the Biden Administration.

+Pillsbury is an alumnus of the Belfer Center for Science and International Affairs at the Harvard Kennedy School, where in 1978 he served as a research fellow in Chinese politics and strategy.

 Pillsbury played a role in three Presidential actions: